 We frantically set up camp at the Pineta campground, on the shore of Bašanija (a tiny seaside village north of Umag), as fast as we could so that we could get our butts into the refreshing water of the Adriatic.

 |Setting up the campsite.|

 A few words on European car camping

-It seems that most European car camping grounds are basically just big open fields (some with trees, some not so much) with vaguely defined individual campsites and almost zero privacy and virtually nothing in the way of natural foliage to separate one spot from the next.
-Sure, you can find campsites like these in the US too, but I'm accustomed to places in northern California where the campgrounds are situated in dense forests and the sites are secluded from each other by large trees and other greenery.
+It seems that many European car camping grounds are basically just big open fields (some with trees, some not so much) with vaguely defined individual campsites and almost zero privacy and virtually nothing in the way of natural foliage to separate one spot from the next.
+Sure, you can find campsites like these in the US too, but I'm accustomed to campgrounds in northern California situated in dense forests with sites that are secluded from each other by large trees and other greenery.
 The campsite at Pineta, like pretty much all campsites we saw on this trip, is basically akin to a big parking lot.
 Most people bring trailers or erect tents that are big enough to house a family of Mormons, and create a sense of privacy by stringing up ropes from which they hang beach towels and clothes, or erecting large canopies.